-A great piece written by a Parker Dewey consultant and recent grad.
+A great piece written by a Parker Dewey Career Launcher and recent grad.

 Meeting and connecting with new people can seem overwhelming, especially if you’re like me and aren’t particularly outgoing - but it doesn’t have to be!
 Here is some insight on how to make a good first impression and develop your professional network: